France says Central African Republic on verge of genocide

 PARIS (Reuters) - France said on Thursday that Central African Republic was “on the verge of genocide” and it expected the United Nations to give Paris and the African Union permission to intervene.

-Central African Republic, a landlocked nation of 4.6 million people, has descended into violence and chaos since Seleka rebels, many of them from neighboring Chad and Sudan, ousted President Francois Bozize in March.
+Central African Republic, a landlocked nation of 4.6 million people, has slid into chaos since mainly Muslim Seleka rebels, many of them from neighboring Chad and Sudan, ousted President Francois Bozize in March.

-The U.S. State Department estimates that nearly 400,000 people have been displaced and 68,000 have fled to neighboring countries since Seleka leader and interim president Michel Djotodia has lost control of his loose coalition of warlords.

-The violence has increasingly pitted Seleka’s mainly Muslim fighters against Christian militias.
-Christians make up half the population and Muslims 15 percent, the CIA World Factbook says.
+Seleka leader Michel Djotodia, installed as interim president, has lost control of his loose coalition of warlords.
+About 100 people died in fighting between Seleka and Christian militias in September, and thousands of villagers fled renewed clashes this week.
+Attacks on magistrates in the capital Bangui have fuelled concern about lawlessness.

 “The country is on the verge of genocide,” French Foreign Minister Laurent Fabius told French television station France 2.
 “France, CAR’s neighbors and the international community are worried.
 The United Nations will give permission to African forces, the African Union and France to intervene.”